-Slater & Gordon is calling for an overhaul of Victoria’s building industry, starting with an independent taskforce to investigate why homes around Melbourne are cracking up and ending with better protections for new home owners.
+Slater and Gordon is calling for an overhaul of Victoria’s building industry, starting with an independent taskforce to investigate why homes around Melbourne are cracking up and ending with better protections for new home owners.

 The firm has made several recommendations in a 17-page submission sent to the Department of Treasury and Finance as part of a departmental review of Victorian consumer protection frameworks.

-Slater & Gordon commercial litigation lawyer Robert Auricchio said the submission came after the firm received enquiries from more than 100 Victorians whose homes have developed major structural cracks due to the phenomenon known as slab heave.
+Slater and Gordon commercial litigation lawyer Robert Auricchio said the submission came after the firm received enquiries from more than 100 Victorians whose homes have developed major structural cracks due to the phenomenon known as slab heave.

 The common thread between the aggrieved homeowners was that their houses were built on waffle raft slabs.
 Waffle slabs are constructed by pouring concrete over polystyrene void formers to achieve a waffle form without undertaking footing excavation or digging trenches.

 Another link is that the houses were built on reactive soil that expands following high rainfall events, causing foundations to crack and leaving many of them uninhabitable.
 Reactive soil is commonly found in new housing estates, particularly in Melbourne’s west.